ERATOMMSD/roadsearch/roadsearch/README.md

 ## BeamNG Simulator

 A free version of the BeamNG simulator for research purposes can be obtained by registering at https://register.beamng.tech.
 Please follow the installation steps included in their README.
+In the experiments we used the `BeamNG.research.v1.7.0.1.zip` version.